 Attention: Executive Officers and Program Directors of All Child Care and Development Division Programs Except Resource and Referral Agencies

 The purpose of this bulletin is to restate the statute and regulations regarding the use of excused absences that rely on "the best interest of the child."
-Through this Management Bulletin, the Child Development Division (CDD) reiterates the law and regulations regarding the use of "best interest" days in order to assist contractors to avoid future audit exceptions.
+Through this Management Bulletin, the Early Education and Support Division (EESD) reiterates the law and regulations regarding the use of "best interest" days in order to assist contractors to avoid future audit exceptions.

 Education Code Section (§) 8208(e) defines "attendance" for the purposes of child care and development services in the following manner: